 Inline Custom Validator Function

-The validate property accepts an object that contains a validator function and a message.
-This method provides full control over the validation logic and can even return a Promise for asynchronous operations.
+The validate property accepts an object with a validator function and a message.
+This method provides full control and can be asynchronous if needed, which allows for more complex logic like external API calls.

 const EMAIL_RX = /^[^\s@]+@[^\s@]+\.[^\s@]+$/;